-- It is a lump sum now and the making of budget has changed greatly;
+- It is a lump sum now and the making of the budget has changed greatly;

-- The funding rate (100%) will now be the same for all types of activities (used to be 80% for capacity building activities and 100% for mobilities);
+- The funding rate (up to 80%) will now be the same for all types of activities (used to be 80% for capacity building activities and 100% for mobilities);

 - The budget should be detailed as necessary by beneficiary/-ies and organized in coherent work packages (for example divided into ‘project management’, ‘training’, ‘organization of events’, ‘mobility preparation and implementation’, ‘communication and dissemination’, ‘quality assurance’, etc.);